drawwithcode/2019-group-08-1/README.md

  A web server where we published our website.

  # Credits
- ### The Coding Train on Youtube
+ ## The Coding Train on Youtube
- Daniel Shiffman has helped us understanding how Firebase and Node.js work.
+ Daniel Shiffman has helped us understanding <br>
+ how Firebase and Node.js work.

- ### CodePen.io
+ ## CodePen.io
- We found interesting visual inspirations on this website, which we applied to our project.
+ We found interesting visual inspirations on this <br>
+ website, which we applied to our project.

- ### StackOverflow.com
+ ## StackOverflow.com
- Everytime we had troubles and questions, Google leaded us to this website where we found very helpful answers.
+ Everytime we had troubles and questions, Google <br>
+ leaded us to this website where we found very helpful answers.

  # Team Members
  * Martina Melillo (u w u)